dequelabs/axe-core/doc/API.md

 #### Results Object

-The callback function passed in as the third parameter of `axe.a11yCheck` runs on the results object.
+The callback function passed in as the third parameter of `axe.run` runs on the results object.
 This object has four components – a `passes` array, a `violations` array, an `incomplete` array and an `inapplicable` array.

 The `passes` array keeps track of all the passed tests, along with detailed information on each one.
 This leads to more efficient testing, especially when used in conjunction with manual testing, as the user can easily find out what tests have already been passed.